 - Pull down on the content to refresh.

-Pulling down on the Box of Decks content shows the refresh control.
+e.g. Pulling down on the Deck of Cards content shows the refresh control.

 Kase is insipired by...